-- 1.0 Purpose This is a blood print development procedure. - Scope This procedure applies to items of evidence, porous and non-porous, that contain impressions in blood that require enhancing. - 3.0 Definitions N/A

-4.0 Equipment, Materials and Reagents
+- 1.0 Purpose This procedure outlines how to make and apply Amido Black to items of evidence. - 2.0 Scope This procedure applies to items of evidence, porous and non-porous, that contain impressions in blood that require enhancing. - 3.0 Definitions N/A - 4.0 Equipment, Materials and Reagents (alternatively pre-mixed solutions may be purchased from a commercial forensic supplier)